What is a firmness scale?

 This allows your spine to remain straight throughout the night, easing tension and allowing for a comfortable night's rest.

-A good mattress must relieve pressure and support the body.
+A good mattress should relieve pressure and support the body.

 Walter Braun [1]